rsr-at-mindtwin/wisdom/README.md

 25. There's nothing magical about situational awareness.
 Awareness of where you are at can be neutral, positive or negative.
 [10]
 26. Everything you see in the media is trying to sell you something.
 27. When the good people go, *go with them*.
 [12]
+28. Once people realize they are doomed - that is, their situation is such that they perceive they will be in a miserable position no matter what they do - they also realize that authorities can no longer punish them and become very dangerous.
+[14]

 Adjacent: